 The Company has classified its cash and cash equivalents and restricted cash as FVTPL; amounts receivable, loan receivable, and due from KGHM Ajax, as loans and receivables; and accounts payable and accrued liabilities, and interest payable to KGHM Ajax, as other financial liabilities.
-The carrying values of amounts receivable, due from KGHM Ajax, accounts payable and accrued liabilities and interest payable to KGHM Ajax approximate their fair values due to the short-term maturity of these financial instruments.
+The carrying values of these amounts approximate their fair values due to the short-term maturity of these financial instruments.
 The Company's risk exposure and the impact on the Company's financial instruments are summarized below: